iSaluki/phhs6/content/_index.md

 ### 🕵 Do you track me?

 **TLDR;** Yes, but I take as many measures as possible to respect your privacy.
 For more details, see [🛡️ privacy](/privacy)

+### 🖥️ What operating system is recommended for this website?

+Any works, but I'd strongly recommend [this one](https://biebian.sourceforge.net/)